alexisuaguilaru/MexicanPostalCodes/readme.md

 # Mexican Postal Codes Database

 ## Abstract
-This project aims to develop a simple interface in Flask for querying information about Mexican Postal Codes from a Database using SQL queries.
+This project aims to develop a simple interface in Flask for searching and completing information about address using a SQL Database with Mexican Postal Codes and related data.

 ## Database
 The data were downloaded from [Descarga de Códigos Postales](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx) and a full description is available on [Origen de los datos](https://github.com/eclipxe13/sepomexphp/blob/master/docs/DATABASE.md).
 The [SQL schema](./Database/Schema.sql) was created using both resource and renaming the fields (columns) with more useful and descriptive names.
 Only one table is used for the database because of the technical requirements for this assignment.